 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Calistoga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Calistoga is a city of service providers, managers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Calistoga who work in farm management occupations (16.11%), management occupations (15.07%), and maintenance occupations (14.34%).
+Overall, Calistoga is a city of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Calistoga who work in management occupations (16.72%), maintenance occupations (13.15%), and office and administrative support (10.32%).

 The per capita income in Calistoga in 2018 was $48,232, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $192,928 for a family of four.
 However, Calistoga contains both very wealthy and poor people as well.